huijunwu/libgdx-ai-wiki/State-Machine.md

 - _HI_HONEY_I_M_HOME_ used by Bob to let Elsa know he's back at the shack.
 - _STEW_READY_ used by Elsa to let herself know when to take dinner out of the oven and for her to communicate to Bob that food is on the table.

-To run the example you have to launch the StateMachineTest class from libgdx tests.
-The other classes of the example are inside the package `com.badlogic.gdx.tests.ai.fsm`.
+To run the example you have to launch the [StateMachineTest](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/StateMachineTest.java) class from gdxAI tests.
+The other classes of the example are inside the package [com.badlogic.gdx.tests.ai.fsm](https://github.com/libgdx/gdx-ai/tree/master/tests/src/com/badlogic/gdx/ai/tests/fsm).
 Here is a sample of the output from the test program.
 ````
 Bob: All mah fatigue has drained away.
 Time to find more gold!